nschonni/cordova-docs/articles/getting-started/ios-guide.md

 * [Starting your app on the device](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/LaunchingYourApponDevices/LaunchingYourApponDevices.html#//apple_ref/doc/uid/TP40013839-CH34-SW1)

-### Set up a provisioning profile by using an Apple Developer account
+### Create a provisioning profile by using an Apple Developer account

 use this link for downloading accounts in XCode - https://developer.apple.com/library/ios/recipes/xcode_help-accounts_preferences/articles/obtain_certificates_and_provisioning_profiles.html#//apple_ref/doc/uid/TP40013306-CH19-SW1

 ## Run your app on a device

 ### Connect the device to a Mac

 #### On your Mac